 In our book, there are two types of biscuits.
-The ethereally airy, ever so slightly crumbly, unimaginably decadent cream biscuit that just sort of disintegrates the moment you deign to eat it.
-And the baking-powder biscuit, which isn’t quite as lofty due to its splendid sturdiness, which allows it to be an able accompaniment not just for better the quick and delicate strawberry freezer jam recipe below but heartier fare such as eggs and bacon or, natch, fried chicken.
+The ethereally airy, flaky, unimaginably decadent cream biscuit that just sort of disintegrates the moment you deign to eat it.
+And the splendidly sturdy and versatile baking powder biscuit, which isn’t quite as lofty as cream biscuits but is remarkably tender and makes an able accompaniment to anything you want to slather or stack upon it, whether butter or jam or eggs or bacon or fried chicken.
 Originally published May 9, 2007.–Renee Schettler Rossi

 Baking Powder Biscuits

 - 1 teaspoon butter

 - 2 cups all-purpose flour, plus more for the work surface

 - 1. Preheat oven to 425°F (220°C).
 Butter a baking sheet.